JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Beyond_the_Urantia_Papers.md

 A reforming zeal that sets its priorities in correcting the supposedly erroneous doctrines of other religions is predestined to fail.
 The positive preaching of spiritual truths is the only pathway sanctioned by Jesus, the recommended approach being through truths which are held in common.
 There are more than twenty New Testament verses that speak of the indwelling spirits of Father and Son, and many parables that illustrate God’s nature as a loving, compassionate, forgiving, and merciful Father who actively seeks out the erring human child.

 But even if our two billion nominal Christians were to embrace the religion of the spirit, it may have little or no effect upon the remaining billions of Urantians excepting that the fruits of that spirit living become visible as the direct consequence.
 “Christianity has indeed done a great service for this world, but what is now most needed is Jesus.
-The world needs to see Jesus living again on earth in the experience of spirit-born mortals who effectively reveal the Master to all men.” ([UB 195:10.1](/en/The_Urantia_Book/195#p10_1))
+The world needs to see Jesus living again on earth in the experience of spirit-born mortals who effectively reveal the Master to all men.” (<a id="a70_494"></a>[UB 195:10.1](/en/The_Urantia_Book/195#p10_1))

-In seeking to bring religion of the spirit to non-Christian religions, we are specifically warned against placing emphasis upon the personality of Jesus ([UB 149:2.4](/en/The_Urantia_Book/149#p2_4)), the approach through seeking common grounds being preferred.
+In seeking to bring religion of the spirit to non-Christian religions, we are specifically warned against placing emphasis upon the personality of Jesus (<a id="a72_154"></a>[UB 149:2.4](/en/The_Urantia_Book/149#p2_4)), the approach through seeking common grounds being preferred.
 Primarily this entails the Fatherhood of God and the brotherhood of all mankind.
 As with Christianity, this concept is already a basic tenet of the religion of Islam but there also it fails to impact as it should.

 > Sweet are the uses of adversity,
 > Which like the toad, ugly and venomous,